 These activities include efforts to change community norms that support perpetration, including addressing bystander behavior and parenting styles.
 Program activities may also focus on strengthening protective factors, helping develop those attitudes and beliefs that prevent individuals from becoming perpetrators.
 In addition, realizing that education needs to be supplemented with changes in the environment, programs may expand the focus to include social marketing and media campaigns, as well as participation in collaborative efforts

-It consisted of professionals from DCF (Department of Children and Families), Children’s Trust Fund, AHEC (Area Health Education Center), St. Francis Hospital Children’s Center, Connecticut Children’s Medical Center, and CONNSACS’ member centers.
-The committee’s purpose was to provide input for the development of a statewide sexual violence prevention action plan.
+It consisted of DCF (Department of Children and Families) professionals, Children’s Trust Fund, AHEC (Area Health Education Center), St. Francis Hospital Children’s Center, Connecticut Children’s Medical Center, and CONNSACS’ member centers.
+The committee aimed to provide input for developing a statewide sexual violence prevention action plan.
 Recommendations resulting from this collaborative effort included:

 These recommendations, along with findings obtained through ongoing research, will be used to guide the refinement, enhancement, and expansion of effective primary prevention programs in Connecticut.